VirtoCommerce/vc-docs/storefront/user-guide/docs/navigation/product-page-layout.md

 ![Physical product page layout](../media/product-page.png)

-If a product has variations, they will be displayed in a separate widget as a list or as a table:
+If a product has variations, they are displayed in a separate widget as a list or as a table:

 ![Products variations](../media/product-variations.png){: width="750"}